-- (1) A Councillor has a disclosable pecuniary interest in any business if it is of a description set out in Rule 9(2) below and is either: - (a) an interest of his/hers - (b) an interest (of which the Councillor is aware) of a spouse, civil partner or a person he/she is living with as a spouse or civil partner ("known as a Relevant Person") - (2) A Pecuniary Interest is an interest which relates to or is likely to affect: - (a) any employment, office, trade, profession or vocation carried on by the Councillor or a Relevant Person for profit or gain; - (b) any payment or provision of any other financial benefit (other than from the authority) made or provided (within the period of 12 months ending with the day on which the Councillor gave notification to the Monitoring Officer of any disclosable pecuniary interests he/she had at the time of the notification) in respect of any expenses incurred in carrying out his/her duties as a Councillor, or towards his/her election expenses.
-This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992; - (c) Any contract for goods, services or works which has not been fully discharged between a Councillor or a Relevant Person and the authority or a body in which the Councillor or a Relevant Person has a beneficial interest: - (d) A beneficial interest in any land in the Borough of Colchester; - (e) Any tenancy where to the Councillors knowledge (i) the landlord is the Authority and (ii) the tenant is a body in which a Councillor or a Relevant Person has a beneficial interest;
+- (1) A Councillor has a Disclosable Pecuniary Interest in any business if it is of a description set out in Rule 9(2) below and is either: - (a) an interest of theirs - (b) an interest (of which the Councillor is aware) of a spouse, civil partner or a person they are living with as a spouse or civil partner ("known as a Relevant Person") - (2) A Disclosable Pecuniary Interest is an interest which relates to or is likely to affect:

-- (f) A licence of any land in the Borough of Colchester (alone or jointly with others) that a Councillor or a Relevant Person occupy for a month or longer. - (g) Any beneficial interest in securities of a body where- - (i) that body (to the Councillor's knowledge) has a place of business or land in the Borough of Colchester and - (ii) either: - (aa) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or - (bb) the beneficial interest exceeds one hundredth of the total issued share capital of the share capital of that body, if of more than one class, the total nominal value of the shares of any one class.
+- (a) any employment, office, trade, profession or vocation carried on by the Councillor or a Relevant Person for profit or gain; - (b) any payment or provision of any other financial benefit (other than from the authority) made or provided (within the period of 12 months ending with the day on which the Councillor gave notification to the Monitoring Officer of any Disclosable Pecuniary Interests they had at the time of the notification) in respect of any expenses incurred in carrying out their duties as a Councillor, or towards their election expenses.
+This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992; - (d) Any contract for goods, services or works which has not been fully discharged between a Councillor or a Relevant Person and the Authority or a body in which the Councillor or a Relevant Person has a beneficial interest; - (d) A beneficial interest in any land in the City of Colchester; - (e) Any tenancy where to the Councillors knowledge (i) the landlord is the Authority and (ii) the tenant is a body in which a Councillor or a Relevant Person has a beneficial interest; - (f) A licence of any land in the City of Colchester (alone or jointly with others) that a Councillor or a Relevant Person occupy for a month or longer. - (g) Any beneficial interest in securities of a body where- - (i) that body (to the Councillor's knowledge) has a place of business or land in the City of Colchester and - (ii) either: - (aa) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or - (bb) the beneficial interest exceeds one hundredth of the total issued share capital of the share capital of that body, if of more than one class, the total nominal value of the shares of any one class.

-Other Pecuniary Interests
+Other Registerable Interests